learningbizz/RacoToNotion/README.md

 ### 3. Setup your Notion Database

-For this script to work correctly in your Notion Database, there are 2 properties that **MUST EXIST WITH THE SAME NAME AND FORMAT** ⚠️
+For this program to work correctly in your Notion Database, there are 2 properties that **MUST EXIST WITH THE SAME NAME AND FORMAT** ⚠️

 -   Date: Property type: Date and Name of the property: `Date`
 -   Id: Property type: Text and Name of the property: `Id`